vl4ds/Documentation/device-type-developers-guide/definition-metadata.rst

 Attributes
 ----------

-If you need to define a custom attribute for your device type, call the ``attribute`` method in the closure passed to the ``definition`` method:
+If you need to define a custom attribute for your device handler, call the ``attribute`` method in the closure passed to the ``definition`` method:

 **attribute(String attributeName, String attributeType, List possibleValues = null)**